WomenPlusPlus/deploy-impact-23-shift-3/README.md

 2.3 If you want to go back again and restart the whole flow, press “R”.

 3. **Feedback and Comments**:
-- You must be logged into Figma to comment.
+- You must be logged in to Figma to comment.
-- By typing or pressing “C” you can comment anything you want to highlight or give us feedback.
+- By typing or pressing “C” you can comment on anything you want to highlight or give us feedback.
 - The comments will remain in the file unless you click "Resolve" in the right bar that appears after you add a comment.